Learn

 Pricing your services as a wedding planner is no easy feat.
 Can I raise my prices?
 Why should I?
 When is it fine to do so?
 How will my clients react?
 When it comes to evaluating your prices and increasing your fees, the questions and concerns can quickly pile up.
 As intimidating as it may seem, making the right pricing decisions is necessary to succeeding in the wedding planning industry.

 With every passing season, wedding planners also gain experience.
-Taking inspiration, honing in on your craft, and learning valuable lessons from each wedding you organise makes you better qualified for the next.
+Taking inspiration, honing your craft, and learning valuable lessons from each wedding you organize makes you better qualified for the next.
 Your prices and fees should reflect this.

 Handling increasing demand, dealing with competitor pricing, and making your wedding planning business profitable are all the more reason to re-evaluate your pricing strategy frequently.